 Under state laws, there are often legal time limits within which a creditor or debt collector must start a lawsuit or the claim may be “barred.”
 These laws are called “statutes of limitation.
 If you're sued about a debt and the debt is too old, you may have a defense to the lawsuit.

 In some states, the statute of limitations period begins when you failed to make a required payment on a debt.
 In other states it is counted from when you made your most recent payment, even if that payment was made during collection.
 In some states, even a partial payment on the debt will restart the time period.

 You may want to consult an attorney or the applicable law in your state before making a partial payment on a debt.

 In most states, debt collectors can still attempt to collect debts after the statute of limitations expires.
 They can try to get you to pay the debt by sending you letters or calling you as long as they do not violate the law while doing so.
 However, a debt collector filing or threatening to file a lawsuit after the statute of limitations has expired may be violating the Fair Debt Collection Practices Act.

 Even if the statute of limitations has expired, a court may still award a judgment against you if you don’t show up and raise the statute of limitations as a defense.
 Ordinarily, it is the responsibility of the person being sued to point out that the statute of limitations has expired.
 For example, you may need to show that there has been no activity on the account for a certain number of years.

-Tip: If you are sued, it is a good idea to talk to an attorney.
+If you are sued, it is a good idea to talk to an attorney.
 It is important to know you can defend yourself if you believe the statute of limitations has expired on your debts.